1932 Republican National Convention

 The 1932 Republican National Convention was held at Chicago Stadium in Chicago, Illinois, from June 14 to June 16, 1932.
 It nominated President Herbert Hoover and Vice President Charles Curtis for reelection.

 Hoover was virtually unopposed for the nomination.
-Despite the ongoing situation facing the Republican Party, the convention praised Hoover and pledged itself to maintain a balanced budget.
+Despite the economic crisis facing the country, the convention praised Hoover and pledged itself to maintain a balanced budget.

 Presidential nomination

 Presidential candidates

 Republicans gloomily gathered in Chicago for the 20th Republican National Convention.
 Los Angeles attorney Joseph Scott delivered President Hoover's nominating address, praising him as the man who taught the nation to resist the temptations of governmental paternalism.
 Hoover was re-nominated on the first ballot without significant opposition.
 To have repudiated the incumbent would have destroyed what little chance of victory the party had amid the worst economic depression in U.S. history.

-Former senator Joseph I. France of Maryland attempted to engineer a draft-Coolidge movement, but the former president expressed no interest in the nomination.
+Former Senator Joseph I. France of Maryland attempted to engineer a "draft Coolidge" movement, but the former president expressed no interest in the nomination.